This article has links to products and services we love, which we may make commission from.

 No, you’ve not taken a wrong turn into New Zealand or Canada – this is Scotland!

-If you are looking for a unique stay, Shieldaig Lodge Hotel is one of the few remaining traditional Highland shooting lodges open to the public.
+If you want a unique stay, Shieldaig Lodge Hotel is one of the few remaining traditional Highland shooting lodges open to the public.

 Gairloch

-Gairloch is a small village with a couple of sandy beaches (Big Sand and Red Point) and another couple of coffee shops.
+Gairloch is a small village with a few sandy beaches (Big Sand and Red Point) and another couple of coffee shops.

-There are also boat tours in Gairloch for those looking to try to catch a glimpse of minke, humpback or killer whales.
+There are also boat tours in Gairloch for those looking to catch a glimpse of minke, humpback or killer whales.

-One of the boat tours available is offered in a glass-bottom boat so you can see what lurks beneath the shores!
+One of the tours features a glass-bottom boat, so you can see what lurks beneath the shores!

-Keep an eye out of Bob, the resident seal.
+Keep an eye out for Bob, the resident seal.

-The Gairloch Hotel offers free parking and breakfast and is less than 10 minutes walk to the beach.
+The Gairloch Hotel offers free parking and breakfast and is less than a 10-minute walk to the beach.

 NC500 Scotland Beaches